-Assignment of this IP space is valid as long as the criteria for the original assignment are still met.
-However, assignment of address space does NOT imply that this address space will be ROUTABLE ON ANY PART OF THE INTERNET.
+Assignment of address space does NOT imply that this address space will be ROUTABLE ON ANY PART OF THE INTERNET.
 It is expected that users will have to pay a premium for actual routing of PI addresses as opposed to PA addresses.
 It may eventually become impossible to get relatively small amounts of PI space routed on most of the Internet.
 We strongly suggest you contact any prospective service provider for information about issues related to service when using PI addresses.